hyperdrive-eng/mcp-nodejs-debugger/README.md

     }
     ```

-1. Claude Code debugs the NodeJS server at runtime:
+1. Claude Code debugs the Node.js server at runtime:

     ```sh
     > I'm getting a runtime error connecting to mongoose.
 Please help me debug by checking the value of